frontend-3/angular2-gulp-quickstart/README.md

 A little example about ng2 with gulp task.
+Tested with NodeJS 0.12.0

 Simple Usage
 ====